IBeArjen/integration-prototype/sip/platform_services/README.md

 ### Compute Provisioning

 Provides the compute infrastructure to SDP modules to run applications in certain environments.
-This will encompas machanisms for software defined infrastructure management (IaaS), hardware configuration and management, deployment automation as well as inventory management.
+This will encompass mechanisms for software defined infrastructure management (IaaS), hardware configuration and management, deployment automation as well as inventory management.

-### Storage Provisoning
+### Storage Provisioning

 Provides the storage infrastructure to SDP modules.
 Storage may use block, file or object technology.